Deducteam/lambdapi/doc/tactics.rst

 ``all_hyps``
 ------------

-``all_hyps t`` runs the parameterized tactic term t on all hypotheses, ignoring failing calls.
+``all_hyps t`` runs the parameterized tactic term t on all hypotheses, starting from the most recent one, ignoring failing calls.
+Fails if all calls fail.

 .. _apply: